Gemini My Psychic Cat ~ My Cat Calls to Me Across the Miles

 - Check with neighbors.
 Ask neighbors to check their barns, garage and outbuildings to make sure the cat wasn't accidentally locked inside.

-- Make photo flyers with his picture and description on them to leave at peoples houses.
+- Make photo flyers with his picture and description on them to leave at local houmes.
 Be sure to include your first name and phone number and general area of where the pet was lost.
 Offering a reward is an added incentive.

 - Post picture flyers at any local business that has a bulletin board.
 Make tear-off strips at the bottom with your name and number so that people can take contact information home with them.